Language is a physical skill: it begins in the body.

 By the end of this course, participants will have a deeper understanding of the concepts of embodied language learning and will have reconnected with the English language physically and emotionally.

-They will have learned practical strategies to help their students to improve their pronunciation and intonation, develop fluency and confidence, concretely explore grammatical concepts and express themselves authentically in their second language.
+They will have learned practical strategies to help their students improve their pronunciation and intonation, develop fluency and confidence, concretely explore grammatical concepts, and express themselves authentically in their second language.